breez/breez-sdk-docs/src/notifications/custom_notifications.md

         self.bestAttemptContent = bestAttemptContent
         self.logger = logger
     }

-    // Use the `onEvent` function to handle events from the Breez SDK
-    // that can be used in your task public func onEvent(e: BreezEvent) {}

     // The `start` function is called once the SDK instance is connected func start(breezSDK: BlockingBreezServices) throws {
         // Decode the `CustomRequest` from the payload